Optimal Power Flow

 Arguments

-The function requires the PowerSystem composite type to establish the framework.
+The function requires the PowerSystem type to establish the framework.
 Next, the optimizer argument is also required to create and solve the optimization problem.
 Specifically, JuliaGrid constructs the AC optimal power flow using the JuMP package and provides support for commonly employed solvers.
-For more detailed information, please consult the JuMP documenatation.
+For more detailed information, please consult the JuMP documentation.

 Updates